microsoft/TypeScript-Handbook/pages/release notes/TypeScript 1.5.md

 }
 ```

-Which in tern can be imported using default imports:
+Which in turn can be imported using default imports:

 ```ts
 import Greeter from "./greeter";